dadamssg/c2-api-docs/README.md

 }
 ```

-This will prepopulate this params input in the api explorer.
+The above prepopulate this params input in the api explorer.
 You can provide additional help text by using an object.
 ```js
 export default {
   path: '/companies/:companyUnid/employees',